Behind the Hustle: Life Stories of CIT-U’s Non-Academic Scholars

 Brad, Luna, and Earl are reminders that success comes in all shapes and sizes, and the path to achieving your dreams is often paved with unexpected detours and challenges.
 But with determination, resilience, and a willingness to embrace the unexpected, anything is possible.
 And, sometimes, the biggest victories come from the most unexpected places, proving that even when life throws you a curveball, you can still hit a home run.

-One thought on “Behind the Hustle: Life Stories of CIT-U’s Non-Academic Scholars
+2 thoughts on “Behind the Hustle: Life Stories of CIT-U’s Non-Academic Scholars

 Leave a Reply